-30 (1) A body corporate is disqualified from being a trustee of a trust if the body corporate has the status of bankrupt.

-(2) If it considers it in the public interest to do so, the Commission may, on its own motion or on application by an interested person, order that section 29 does not apply to a trust or a class of trusts.
+- 30(1) A body corporate is disqualified from being a trustee of a trust if the body corporate has the status of bankrupt. - (2) If it considers it in the public interest to do so, the Commission may, on its own motion or on application by an interested person, order that paragraphs 29(c) and (d) do not apply to a subsidiary trust or a class of subsidiary trusts.